2077-Collective/research/README.md

 ## Notes

-- ElevenLabs player in dev will not appear
+- ElevenLabs player in dev will not appear and a 'Url not allowed.' error will appear
+  - This is normal
   - Testing in development will cost real credits
   - The generations cannot be transferred to prod